danielschwartz4/CS279/doodle/README.md

 5. Press continue to enter your identification information, and bask in the confetti
 6. Press "Submit Response" and you will be presented the option to go home

+I used Typescript, React, and Chakra UI library because it's flexible, robust, and I've used it before

 I did not consult external code, other than documentation, in making this prototype.